 The length of goat gestation or pregnancy will be approx. 150 days or 5 months.

-Goats can have one to five kids.
+Female goats can have one to five kids.
 Although, twins are the most common.

 Your doe should be bred once a year with a dry period of about two

-Bottle feeding baby goats is one way on how to raise goats.
+Bottle feeding baby goats is one way of how to raise goats.
 Some

 If you choose to bottle feed once your doe's milk comes in, milk your goats 2 times each day about 12 hours apart.

-You will need to milk her 2 times daily in order to keep her udder from getting too full.
+You will need to milk her 2 times daily in order to stimulate milk production.